Non-blocking algorithm: Wait-freedom

 Wait-freedom is the strongest non-blocking guarantee of progress, combining guaranteed system-wide throughput with starvation-freedom.
 An algorithm is wait-free if every operation has a bound on the number of steps the algorithm will take before the operation completes.

 This property is critical for real-time systems and is always nice to have as long as the performance cost is not too high.

 It was shown in the 1980s that all algorithms can be implemented wait-free, and many transformations from serial code, called universal constructions, have been demonstrated.
 However, the resulting performance does not in general match even naïve blocking designs.
 Several papers have since improved the performance of universal constructions, but still, their performance is far below blocking designs.

 Several papers have investigated the difficulty of creating wait-free algorithms.
 For example, it has been shown that the widely available atomic conditional primitives, CAS and LL/SC, cannot provide starvation-free implementations of many common data structures without memory costs growing linearly in the number of threads.

-But in practice these lower bounds do not present a real barrier as spending a cache line or exclusive reservation granule (up to 2 KB on ARM) of store per thread in the shared memory is not considered too costly for practical systems (typically the amount of store logically required is a word, but physically CAS operations on the same cache line will collide, and LL/SC operations in the same exclusive reservation granule will collide, so the amount of store physically required is greater).
+However, these lower bounds do not present a real barrier in practice, as spending a cache line or exclusive reservation granule (up to 2 KB on ARM) of store per thread in the shared memory is not considered too costly for practical systems.
+Typically, the amount of store logically required is a word, but physically CAS operations on the same cache line will collide, and LL/SC operations in the same exclusive reservation granule will collide, so the amount of store physically required is greater.

 Wait-free algorithms were rare until 2011, both in research and in practice.
 However, in 2011 Kogan and Petrank presented a wait-free queue building on the CAS primitive, generally available on common hardware.
 Their construction expanded the lock-free queue of Michael and Scott, which is an efficient queue often used in practice.
 A follow-up paper by Kogan and Petrank provided a method for making wait-free algorithms fast and used this method to make the wait-free queue practically as fast as its lock-free counterpart.
 A subsequent paper by Timnat and Petrank provided an automatic mechanism for generating wait-free data structures from lock-free ones.
 Thus, wait-free implementations are now available for many data-structures.

+Under reasonable assumptions, Alistarh, Censor-Hillel, and Shavit showed that lock-free algorithms are practically wait-free.
+Thus, in the absence of hard deadlines, wait-free algorithms may not be worth the additional complexity that they introduce.